 Get the expertise you need to succeed

-Cyber security is a growing issue for individuals and businesses alike.
+Cyber safety is a growing issue for individuals and businesses alike.
 As a cyber security graduate you’ll have the skills demanded by a diverse range of industry and government sectors.
-Our courses are industry-specific, so you study issues important to industry – like implementing security technologies to protect against hackers or developing cyber security solutions.
+Our courses are industry-specific, so you study issues important to industry – like implementing security technologies to protect against hackers or developing IT security solutions.